zps-io/zps/README.md

 M1 refactor is in progress, M1 can be considered a functional prototype.
 See GH issues for milestone information.

+#### Thank You

+- HashiCorp and Martin Atkins for HCL2
+- James Nugent and Paul Stack for design validation and morale support

 Copyright 2019 Zachary Schneider